Security-Onion-Solutions/securityonion-docs/airgap.rst

 Key Differences
 ---------------

-There are a few differences between an ``Airgap`` install and a normal install with Internet access.
-First, all CentOS repos are removed and replaced with a new repo that runs on the manager.
-During the install, all of the necessary RPMs are copied from the ISO to a new repo located in ``/nsm/repo/``.
-All devices in the grid will now use this repo for updates to packages.
-Another difference is the latest Emerging Threats (ET) Open rules are copied to ``/nsm/repo/rules/`` so that the manager can access them.
-This allows users to use the standard SO process for managing NIDS rules.
-Finally, yara rules are copied to ``/nsm/repo/rules/strelka/`` for :ref:`strelka` file analysis.
+There are a few differences between an airgap install and a normal install with Internet access:

+- All CentOS repos are removed and replaced with a new repo that runs on the manager.

+- During the install, all of the necessary RPMs are copied from the ISO to a new repo located in ``/nsm/repo/``.

+- All devices in the grid will now use this repo for updates to packages.

+- The latest Emerging Threats (ET) Open rules are copied to ``/nsm/repo/rules/`` so that the manager can access them and users can use the standard Security Onion process for managing NIDS rules.

+- Yara rules are copied to ``/nsm/repo/rules/strelka/`` for :ref:`strelka` file analysis.

+- When updating the system, :ref:`soup` will ask for the location of the latest ISO media and will then update using that media rather than pulling from the Internet.

 Rule Updates
 ------------